ronrothjr/The-Threads-of-Becoming/README.md

 ## **[The Current Threads of Becoming](https://ronrothjr.github.io/The-Threads-of-Becoming/threads.html)**

+These are the original seven threads tested in the specific context of a UU community in South Florida.

 ---

 ## **[The Threads 2.0?](threads-2.0.md)**

+This is a broad critique of The Threads of Becoming designed to begin a conversation to rearchitect The Threads still in process.

 ---

 ## [A Primer for Thread Discovery](thread-discovery.md)

+This is a first pass at providing the initial structure for sharing wisdom in this particular GitHub setting.

 ---

 ## **[Process Thought: A Universal Primer](process-thought.md)**

+This provides the philosophical grounding for "becoming" promise built into the Threads of Becoming.

 ---